-My eBook, “Get Goaling” is a clear step-by-step guide to setting & achieving goals for $3.99.
-I would greatly appreciate any reviews.
-You can start learning about this skill with a free short course on How to Set Goals.
+- Set goals – PLAN IT.
+My eBook, “Get Goaling” is a clear step-by-step guide to setting & achieving goals.
+Start with the free short course on How to Set Goals.

 Tools I Use:

-- I have developed the Daily PlanIt Keep It Super Simple (K.I.S.S.)
+- I developed the Daily PlanIt Keep It Super Simple (K.I.S.S.)
 System, a primarily Google based method that combines the best of electronic systems with the ability to print.
+And it’s free!

 - See more about how I work with an inside look at my system and workspace.

 - I also have a Household Notebook and use a binder for Menu Planning.

 - I use Desktop Action files and keep Household Records files.